wethod/learning-center-source/content/budget/index.md

 This is basically a table where you can assign days to a given user level of a _task_.
 A _task_ is a macro activity needed to complete the project, related tasks can be grouped into _areas_.

-_Areas_ are macro activities needed to complete the project.
-Each area contains micro activities or _tasks_.

-You can add new _areas_ by using the “**+ AREA**” button: you can choose to add a default _area_ or you can create a new one by typing its name.
+You can add new _areas_ by using the "**+ AREA**" button: type in a meaningful name and hit enter.

-For each external cost you can assign a **markup**: a percentage that indicates how much you want to earn on the external costs of the project.
+For each external cost you can assign a **markup**: a percentage that indicates how much you want to earn on that external cost.

 Positioned on the top of this section you can find the sum of the values for each column.

-The first columns shows how many work days you need for each _user level_;
+The first columns of the budget show how many work days you need for each _user level_:

 * **Ext.
-Cost**: shows the sum of the external costs;
+Cost**: shows the sum of the external costs
-* **Days**: shows the total amount of the budget’s days inserted;
+* **Days**: the total amount of days
-* **Cost**: is the sum of the budget’s days multiplied by the cost of the user level that will take care of it.
-This value is also called internal costs;
+* **Cost**: the sum of the budget’s days multiplied by the cost of the user level that will take care of it.
+This value is also called _internal costs_
-* **Price**: is the suggested price we think is optimal to sell your project.
+* **Price**: the suggested price we think is optimal to sell your project

-{{< img-center src="/uploads/2018/05/23/support.budget_editor.png">}}

 ## The Workflow